-Read in the RS Agriculture Course what nourishment and Biodynamic Food mean for our social fabric and Spiritual Development.
+Read in the Rudolf Steiner’s Agriculture Course (1924) what nourishment and biodynamic food mean for our social fabric and spiritual development.

 In addition to our seed initiative, our Biodynamic farm produces vegetables, grass fed beef, raw milk from the original Holmes cow herd.
-Our Biodynamic vegetables and sometimes our meat are offered online in Colorado through High Plains Food Coop and are brought to Denver where they are distributed throughout the Front Range by High Plains.
+Our biodynamic vegetables and sometimes our meat are offered online in Colorado through High Plains Food Coop and are brought to Denver where they are distributed throughout the Front Range by High Plains.
 Meadowlark Hearth spreads out over 492 acres in western Nebraska.
-You can see our current Meadowlark Hearth product listings on the

 Colorado (Western) North Forks Valley Biodynamic Community